sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 ### Day 51: October 13, 2018
 #### :mortar_board: Problem Solving

-**Today's Progress:** absolutely stuck all day.
+**Today's Progress:** Absolutely stuck all day.
 Not much progress.
 Ended up posting on reddit for some clues on how to get the unload() function to work.

+### Day 52: October 14, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress:** Changed some minor things in my code but I'm still getting the same error in relation to memory allocation :( According to check50 that's the only problem with my code.
+It's not a surprise since this is definitely the most abstract to me, as I can't see exactly what's going on I find it hard to understand.